ONSdigital/design-system/policies/deprecation-release-policy.md

     - Our documentation about the component is displayed on the [Service Manual](https://service-manual.ons.gov.uk/).

 3. **Codebase**:
-    - Deprecated items will include a deprecation warning in the console, if applicable, to alert developers during development.
     - Deprecated code will be maintained and supported (excluding new features) until its removal.

 ### Deprecation Timeline

 1. **Initial Announcement**: Deprecated items will be announced and documented in a minor release.
-2. **Grace Period**: There will be at least two subsequent minor releases or a minimum of six months (whichever is longer) before the deprecated item is removed.
+2. **Grace Period**: There will be a minimum of six months before the deprecated item is removed.
 3. **Removal**: Deprecated items will be removed in the next major release following the grace period.

 ## Communication

--   **Changelog**: Maintain a changelog with detailed release notes for every release.
+-   **Changelog**: Our change log is available on [GitHub](https://github.com/ONSdigital/design-system/releases).
 -   **Deprecation Notices**: Send deprecation notices via appropriate channels (e.g., mailing lists, Slack, documentation site) to ensure all users are informed.
 -   **Migration Guides**: Provide detailed migration guides and tools to assist users in transitioning from deprecated items to new alternatives.